THE REAL AFFECT OF FUEL COST

 Chief Technical Editor

-[10/2011 Ed Note: While this article was written at a time that fuel prices were well below current levels, the point of the article is that even at $5 per gallon, fuel cost is simply not the major factor in the overall cost of RVing.
-Interesting observations in light of conditions at the time this was first published...]
+[01/2014 Ed Note: While this article was written at a time that fuel prices were well below current levels, the point of the article is that even at $5 per gallon, fuel cost is simply not the major factor in the overall cost of RVing.
+Interesting observations in light of conditions at the time this was first published...and the teaching point is as vaid today as when this article was first written]

 INTRODUCTION We all know that fuel costs are on a strong upward swing.
 We know that fuel costs in 1970 averaged $.50 per gallon, in 1985 they crossed the $1.00 per gallon mark and in 2005 they are climbing through $2.30 on their way to who knows where.
 When I sold gas at my father’s service station in 1950 gas prices were about $.28 cents per gallon, but you could also buy a new tire for around $10.
 Motor homes today get fuel economy in the range or 7 to 14 mpg depending on lots of things, not the least to say the reputation of the person reporting the performance.
 I have documented fuel economy testing in a downloadable file fueleconomy.doc with Dick Lucas that proves that slowing down is the best way to get better mileage.
 Now we know that we will all take this advice and slow down 10 miles per hour to get at least 1 mile per gallon better fuel economy.
 I think that most of us won’t slow down so we need to read further.